We want to start a new company soon but I understand that HMRC may request a PAYE security deposit.

 You must pay it or cease trading.
 Or if you seek to ignore the demand, it is a criminal offence to continue to trade without providing the required security and HMRC may prosecute if the deposit is not paid upon demand.
 Under section 37 of the Criminal Justice Act 1991 a magistrate may impose a fine of up to 5,000 for each taxable supply (i.e. each invoice) made without providing security.

-So if you have difficulty in paying HMRC or you're building up arrears of VAT or PAYE, then please talk to us - Especially if you are thinking of buying back the business out of administration or liquidation.
+If you have difficulty in paying HMRC or you're building up arrears of VAT or PAYE, then please talk to us - Especially if you are thinking of buying back the business out of administration or liquidation.